WPXV-TV: WPXV-TV

 WPXV "Pax 49" logo, used from 1998 to 2005.

 Paxson Communications changed the WJCB call letters to WPXV on March 2, 1998.
 Religious programming and infomercials as well as shopping programming continued to air on WPXV until August 31, when the station started airing Pax programming in the late afternoons and evenings with infomercials and religious programming during the day, with the launch of the then-new Pax network.
 WPXV aired rebroadcasts of WAVY-TV's 6 p.m. and 11 p.m. weeknight newscasts at 7 p.m. and 11:30 p.m. weeknights from 2003 to 2004 and had master control in WAVY's studios until 2004 when Paxson and NBC broke up the agreement.

 Following E. W. Scripps Company's purchase of Ion Media in 2021, WPXV lost its status as an Ion owned-and-operated station when it was sold along with 22 other stations to Inyo Broadcast Holdings to comply with FCC rules (as Scripps had already owned WTKR and WGNT).

+Scripps announced its repurchase of all Inyo stations on February 26, 2026.